-Today’s post comes from our friends at refineus.org.
+Today’s post about spiritual intimacy in your marriage comes from our friends at refineus.org.

 Spiritual growth isn’t easy.
 Spiritual growth as a couple is even more difficult.
 My wife, Trisha and I have spent more than twenty years in ministry.
 We are supposed to be professionals at spiritual growth and discipleship.
 Despite our bible college education, spiritual growth in our marriage was a weakness for many years.

 One of the reasons we struggled in this area is because we looked at spiritual disciplines as a box we needed to fit into rather than a relationship to be developed.
 Most of the time we felt guilt for not praying or not reading the bible or not journaling than we did intimacy with God or each other in our Christian journey.